 - Muscle diseases (myopathy) such as congenital muscular enzyme deficiency or Duchenne muscular dystrophy

 - Viral infections such as influenza, HIV, or herpes simplex virus

 - Bacterial infections that lead to toxins in the tissues or the bloodstream (sepsis)

 - A previous history of rhabdomyolysis also increases the risk of having rhabdomyolysis again.

 Signs and symptoms of Rhabdomyolysis

-The signs and symptoms of rhabdomyolysis can be difficult to identify.
-This is largely true because the course of rhabdomyolysis varies, depending on its cause.
-And, symptoms can occur in one area of the body or affect the entire body.
+The signs and symptoms of rhabdomyolysis can be challenging to identify.
+This is mainly true because the course of rhabdomyolysis varies, depending on its cause.
+And symptoms can occur in one area of the body or affect the entire body.
 In addition, complications can occur in the early and later stages.

-Keep in mind that half of people with the condition may not have any muscle symptoms.
+Remember that half of the people with the condition may not have any muscle symptoms.